-One of the principal activities within a risk-informed regulatory process is the ranking of structures, systems and components (SSCs; material provisions) with respect to their contributions to the (primary) risk measure.
-This can be done by secondary risk measures, computed through Importance and Sensitivity analysis42.
+One of the principal activities within a risk-informed regulatory process is the ranking of structures, systems and components (SSCs) with respect to their contributions to the (primary) risk measure.
+This can be done by secondary risk measures, computed through Importance and Sensitivity analysis38.

 Importance measures allow identifying the more important risk contributors, while Sensitivity indices allow identifying the more significant uncertainties which affect the risk.
-Different importance measures are traditionally used to rank SSCs43.
-They can be classified in risk-significance (if related to the role that the SSC plays in the measures of risk) and safety-significance (if related to the role that the SSC plays in the prevention of the occurrence of an undesired end state) importance measures44.
-Analogous approach should be developed for non-material provisions (inherent characteristics, procedures).
+Different importance measures are traditionally used to rank SSCs39.
+They can be classified in risk-significance (if related to the role that the SSC plays in the measures of risk) and safety-significance (if related to the role that the SSC plays in the prevention of the occurrence of an undesired end state) importance measures40.

-42 Importance and Sensitivity analyses aim at quantifying the contribution of the input variables to the model output (Importance analysis) and to the related uncertainty (Sensitivity analysis).
+38 Importance and Sensitivity analyses aim at quantifying the contribution of the input variables to the model output (Importance analysis) and to the related uncertainty (Sensitivity analysis).
+39 The aforementioned "traditional" importance measures are "local" ones. (i.e. they deal with a point value of

-43 The aforementioned "traditional" importance measures are "local" ones. (i.e. they deal with a point value of the model output and input variables (basic events or parameters) and cannot be used for finite changes of the input variables or, in this case, they do not include the contributions of non-linear terms.
+39 The aforementioned "traditional" importance measures are "local" ones. (i.e. they deal with a point value of the model output and input variables (basic events or parameters) and cannot be used for finite changes of the input variables or, in this case, they do not include the contributions of non-linear terms.
 Moreover, they are not "additive".
 Further approaches are recently proposed for "Global" Importance and sensitivity analysis (i.e. focused on uncertainty on the model output with reference to the entire range of values of the input variables).
 See for details the Deliverable D30.5 "Risk Metrics and Measures for an Extended PSA" [25].

-44 They include, for instance, the (safety-significant) "Risk Achievement Worth" (RAW) and the (risk- significant) "Fussell-Vesely" measure (FV).
+40 They include, for instance, the (safety-significant) "Risk Achievement Worth" (RAW) and the (risk- significant) "Fussell-Vesely" measure (FV).
 RAW measures the "worth" of the component in achieving the risk level, by considering the maximum increase achievable when the component is always failed.
 FV is the probability (at a given time) that at least one "minimal cut set" that contains the component is failed (i.e. all components in the minimal cut set are failed), given that the system is failed (at that time).